DucTung269/Sales-Management/README.md

 - **SQL Techniques and Functions Used** : Data extraction and transformation using SELECT, DISTINCT, WHERE, LEFT JOIN, CASE WHEN, CAST, LEFT, ISNULL, column/table aliases, and ORDER BY.
 Customer data was enriched with geographic information, product data was combined with category and subcategory hierarchies, date dimensions were prepared for time-based reporting, and Internet sales transactions were filtered and transformed for Power BI analysis.

 - **Model Review**: Tables were cleaned and extracted after using SQL Queries.
-Dimension Tables such as DimCustomers, DimDate and DimProducts connect to Fact Table Sales.
+Dimension Tables such as Dim_Customers, Dim_Date and Dim_Products connect to Fact Table Fact_Sales.

 ![Model Review](https://github.com/DucTung269/Sales-Management/blob/main/Images/Model%20View.png?raw=true)